jpierkunke/example_shiny_quarto_dashboard/README.md

 There are a lot of great resources on R Shiny, and it's important to get some familiarity with it before you try to incorporate it into your dashboard.
 Just keep in mind that it looks a little different when you incorporate it into a Quarto dashboard.

 You can find a great introduction for total Shiny beginners [on the Shiny website here](https://shiny.posit.co/getstarted.html).
+This Shiny intro is detailed; if you take the time to go start to finish, you will learn a lot, but (1) you might not have time within this course and (2) you might find other resources in combination with parts of this guide helpful, such as the first few Shiny apps in [this repository](https://github.com/tribalxg/PNWTCG2026_shiny_intro/).
 Then you can see [here in the Quarto dashboard documentation](https://quarto.org/docs/dashboards/interactivity/shiny-r.html) how to adapt R Shiny code when you are using it as part of a Quarto dashboard; make sure to click on the numbered circles along the right side of the code in the Walkthrough section to see their guidance on what each piece is doing.

 Keep in mind that mastering Shiny could be a whole course on its own!
 The purpose of this demo is to help get you started and point you to further resources.